RossAdrian/pyframebuffer/CONTRIBUTING.md

 flake8 . --count --exit-zero --max-complexity=10 --max-line-length=127 --statistics
 ```

 This shows formatting violations in the Python source code of the project.
-You self must then fix the warnings and errors.
+You self must fix the warnings and errors.

 ### Naming conventions